mahesh46/Expenses/README.md

 # Expenses
-expense tracker and log with persistent data
+Expense tracker and log with persistent data.